 ‘Savage’ Conor Benn: ‘If you win a boring fight, did you really even win?’

-Exclusive interview: Ahead of his must-win rematch with Chris Eubank Jr, Benn speaks to The Independent about faith, hate, and five things he admires in his bitter rival
+Exclusive interview: Ahead of his rematch with Chris Eubank Jr, Benn speaks about faith, hate, and five things he admires in his bitter rival

 “There wasn’t much thinking,” Conor Benn admits, mentally transporting himself back to 26 April, Tottenham Hotspur Stadium, and an 18ft x 18ft ring.
 “It was just pure rage.
 I just wanted to flatten him.”
 Benn is, of course, referring to Chris Eubank Jr, a man who was born to be Benn’s rival.